Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 Another factor to be taken into consideration is the **Clock Uncertainty**, which means that the clock may not be on time, it may arrive a bit sooner or later.
 For example, the crystal oscillator on the circuit board has a given accuracy.

 **Common Clock Pessimism Removal** is detailed in [this Xilinx AR](http://www.xilinx.com/support/answers/50450.html).
 The concept behind it is that we do not know the exact delay that those elements introduce that the clock signal and the data goes through.
 We know however a minimum and a maximum delay that each can introduce.
-To do the check for the worst scenario:
+We want to do the check for the worst scenario:

 * when calculating the *Source Clock Delay* and the *Data Path Delay*, we use the *maximum delays* that these elements can introduce,
 * when calculating the *Destination Clock Delay*, we use the *minimum delays* that these elements can introduce.